blinkenrocket/firmware/README.md

 ## "Transmission failure"

 A modem transmission was started, but not properly terminated.
 Make sure that your audio volume is set to 100%.
+If this does not work, please try either `modem_transmit` and/or the web-based editor.

 ## "Storage is empty"